fervailanti/expomeli/README.md

 # Expo Meli API

-BFF for searching products with MercadoLibre's API 🔍
+BFF (Backend For Frontend) for searching products with MercadoLibre's API 🔍